okam/ntoken-core/doc/tor.md

-TOR SUPPORT IN GBX CORE
+TOR SUPPORT IN NTK CORE
 =======================

 It is possible to run nToken Core as a Tor hidden service, and connect to such services.